Unprofessionalism

 This year, I’ve been more myself in public, and taken more opportunities to be unprofessional.
 Unprofessional in the best possible sense: taking my humanity just as seriously as I take my profession.
 It generates a lot more feedback, positive and negative.
 Still, I encourage you to try it.

-Next in the Best Of series: Feeding the Baby →
+Next in the Best Of series: A JS Framework on Every Table →

 Liked this?
 Follow along to see what's next.